mjordanic/CV_editor/README.md

 - **Batch processing**: Enable processing multiple job applications simultaneously, generating tailored documents for multiple positions in a single run.
 - **Web interface**: Develop a web-based UI to replace or complement the CLI, making the system more accessible and user-friendly.
 - **Integration capabilities**: Add integrations with professional networks (LinkedIn), job boards, and document storage services (Google Drive, Dropbox).
-- **Configuration management**: Create a configuration file system for default settings, model preferences, and workflow customization without code changes.
+- ~~**Configuration management**: Create a configuration file system for default settings, model preferences, and workflow customization without code changes.~~ ✅ **Completed**: YAML-based configuration system implemented for agent models and workflow settings.
 - **Testing and CI/CD**: Add comprehensive unit tests, integration tests, and set up a CI/CD pipeline for automated testing and deployment.
 - **Multi-language support**: Extend the system to support CV and cover letter generation in multiple languages.